Willow

 Homework Projects:

-These projects will be exhibited to parents at the Open Classroom Event on Monday 14th July.
+These projects will be exhibited to parents at the Open Classroom Event on Wednesday 10th December.

 If you have any questions about any of the above, please ask via Google Classroom.

-Summer Term - History and Geography Topic
+Autumn Term 2 – Geography Topic

 English